Alexei Snegov: Rehabilitation and de-Stalinization

-After sending Mikoyan a "letter denouncing Beria's crimes" addressed to Nikita Khrushchev, Snegov was recalled from the camps to testify against Beria at his trial in 1953.
+In 1953, Snegov sent Mikoyan a letter "denouncing Beria's crimes" addressed to Nikita Khrushchev.
+He was subsequently recalled from the camps to testify against Beria at his trial.
 As Sheila Fitzpatrick noted, during the trial, Beria "reportedly recognized him [Snegov] and called out, 'Are you still alive?,' to which Snegov, also using the familiar form of address, responded, 'Lousy work on the part of your police'."
 After a brief return to exile, Snegov was officially rehabilitated on March 6, 1954.
-He subsequently moved to Moscow where he became an advisor to Khrushchev and Mikoyan on de-Stalinization.
+He then moved to Moscow where he became an advisor to Khrushchev and Mikoyan on de-Stalinization.

 Along with Lev Shaumyan and Gulag survivor Olga Shatunovskaya, Snegov was actively involved in the rehabilitation of the victims of Stalin's repressions.
 He advocated a deep de-Stalinization of the USSR and strongly encouraged Khrushchev to denounce Stalin and his cult of personality at the 20th Congress of the Communist Party of the Soviet Union in 1956.
 Snegov viewed the congress as "decisive."
 As he stressed to Khrushchev and Mikoyan:

 If [you] don't discredit Stalin at this Congress, the first since the tyrant's death, and do not tell about his crimes, [you] will go down in history as his willing accomplices.
 Only by exposing the role of Stalin can [you] convince the Party that [you] were involuntary participants.

 After Khrushchev's fall, Snegov went into retirement in 1964 for "reasons of age and health."
 In the Brezhnev years, Snegov "devoted his efforts to researching and writing an anti-Stalin book" and "became acquainted with Roy Medvedev."
 He became "a special target of vindictive reprisals," especially from Mikhail Suslov, "whose complicity in the terror Snegov had uncovered."
 In 1967, Snegov was briefly expelled from the Communist Party for "continuing to speak out among historians about Stalin's crimes."
 However, he was reinstated that same year.